gatsbyjs/gatsby/docs/docs/deploying-to-clodui.md

 [Clodui] is a static hosting service; Clodui automatically optimizes your website files for speed.
 This guide explains how to deploy your Gatsby website to Clodui.

-Below is the list of features Clodui support to improve your website speed and development efforts.
+Clodui supports the following features to improve your website speed and development efforts :

-- Your website served from a global CDN to reduce network latency.
+- Serves a website served from a global CDN to reduce network latency.
-- Compress your files to Brotli or GZip and serve it based on the browser support.
+- Compresses files to Brotli or GZip and serve it based on the browser support.
 - Minifies all your HTML, CSS and JavaScript files.
 - Generates [WebP](https://developers.google.com/speed/webp) version of all your images.
 Images then served based on browser support.
-- Dynamic image resizes support based on `Client-Hint` headers or query string parameters.
+- Handles dynamic image resizes based on `Client-Hint` headers or query string parameters.
 - Automatic form submission handling with support for webhook integration.
 - Deployments are atomic with support for instant rollback.

+**Prerequisites :**

+- Your Gatsby website is setup and ready to deploy

 ## Steps to get started